 How does the California School of Law’s Online Law School work?

 The goal of the California School of Law is to provide an online educational experience as close to a traditional residential law school as possible.

-Students can see and speak with the professors and classmates by logging into a Virtual Classroom from a computer at home or work.
-Classes are conducted just like at a traditional “brick and mortar” law school with the professor discussing cases, directly question students, and give students the opportunity to debate the law with their classmates.
-Students have have face to face interaction with other students, establishing friendships and professional networking connections.
+Students can see and speak with the professors and classmates by logging into a Virtual Classroom from any computer, tablet or cell phone from home or work.
+Classes are conducted just like at a traditional “brick and mortar” law school with the professor discussing cases, directly questioning students and giving students the opportunity to debate the law with their classmates.
+Students have have face to face interaction with the other students, establishing friendships and professional networking connections.

 What approval does the California School of Law have?

 California School of Law is registered with The Committee of Bar Examiners of the State Bar of California as a Distance-Learning Law School.

 American Bar Association: